 What is Fair Sailing?

-We seek to maximize economic benefits to local businesses while minimizing the negative social, health, and environmental impacts from the annual arrival of hundreds of cruise ships carrying over 900,000 passengers, overwhelming the resident population.
+We seek to maximize economic benefits to local businesses while minimizing the negative social, health, and environmental impacts from the annual arrival of over 300 cruise ships carrying almost one million passengers, overwhelming the resident population.

 What does ‘Fair Sailing’ mean?